openhab/org.openhab.binding.zwave/doc/qubino/zmnhca_0_0.md

 ### Parameter 76: Motor operation detection

 Power threshold
-Power threshold to be interpreted when motor reach the limit switch.
-Available configuration parameters (data type is 1 Byte DEC):

-  *  default value 10 = 10W
-  *  0 - 127 = 1-127 W. The value 0 means reaching a limit switch will not be detected

-NOTE: Motors with power consumption less than 0,5W could not be auto calibrated.
+<p&gtPower threshold to be interpreted when motor reach the limit switch.
+Available configuration parameters (data type is 1 Byte DEC):</p&gt <ul&gt<li&gt default value 10 = 10W</li&gt <li&gt 0 - 127 = 1-127 W. The value 0 means reaching a limit switch will not be detected</li&gt </ul&gt<p&gtNOTE: Motors with power consumption less than 0,5W could not be auto calibrated.
 In that case set time manually (par.
-74).
+74).</p&gt
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```10```.